A multi-orthogonal polynomials' approach to bulk queueing theory: Introduction

-exponentially.
-According to \cite[Theorem 1.6]{And} this behavior is a consequence that ${\bf P}$ is an irreductible transition probability function.
-This menas that all states can be reached from each other.

-We prove Theorem \ref{expliciteQnpr} in Section \ref{explicitexpression}.
-Theorem \ref{multiQ} is proved in Section \ref{HPD}, and Theorem \ref{main}, in Section \ref{remark0} where we show that the functions $P_{n,r}$, $(n,r)\in \mathbb{Z}_+^2$ in (\ref{Abbey}) conform a solution corresponding to the initial value problem in (\ref{initialvalueproblem}), and also satisfy the properties corresponding transition probability functions enumerated in Remark \ref{fourconditions}.
-To obtain these results we need to study the solutions of some algebraic equations of the family (\ref{omegaequationQ}) in Section \ref{algebraicequation}.
-The work in this publication connects different math branches.
-In order to make easier the reading, we show some known results giving details in their proofs that we need in this context.
+We prove Theorem \ref{multiQ} and Theorem \ref{main} in Section \ref{thproofs}, in its subsections \ref{HPD} and \ref{remark0}, respectively.
+The proof of Theorem \ref{main} results after showing that the functions $P_{n,r}$, $(n,r)\in \mathbb{Z}_+^2$ in (\ref{Abbey}) conform a solution corresponding to the initial value problem in (\ref{initialvalueproblem}), and also satisfy the properties corresponding transition probability functions enumerated in Remark \ref{fourconditions}.
+In the proof of Theorem \ref{multiQ} we used some results that are stated in Section \ref{Favard}.
+Some of these statements are already published in journals which are specialized in approximation theory or orthogonal polynomials (for example \cite{AKS,AKV}).
+Since the reader of these journals are familiar with these topics, the author perhaps did not feel the need to go into the details of their proofs.
+Some of these details are necessary to complete the proof of Theorem \ref{multiQ}.
+Considering that this work connects different math branches, we show some of these previous results in Section \ref{Favard}, adapting the generality of the statements to the present context and notation.